Luxembourg legal and accounting and tax considerations in 2024

 - Dividends distributed to offshore companies, trusts and individuals are subject to a withholding tax of 15%;

 - Luxembourg banks and other Luxembourg Financial Service Providers are required to withhold tax at a rate of 35% from interest paid on the books of EU residents, unless the account holder has elected to send the following information to the tax authorities of the country in which they are residents: i) information about the period ii) the amount of interest paid and iii) the account holder’s identity.

 Other tax considerations

 - Luxembourg holding companies usually are not allowed register for VAT, for example the SPF and Soparfi.

 - In order to comply further with OECD and EU requirements, Luxembourg issued in 2011 additional transfer pricing guidelines.
 Luxembourg companies realizing intra-group financing transactions must i) audit and document their finance margin and ii) evidence sufficient capital is put at risk to justify the margin and iii) must have a real presence in Luxembourg (e.g. a majority of local board members);

-The majority of our Clients use Luxembourg tax-exempt holding companies for Luxembourg business setup, rather than as an EU trading hub.
+The majority of our Clients use Luxembourg tax-exempt holding companies for Luxembourg company formation, rather than as an EU trading hub.
 The table below compares the different holding companies: